bwbensonjr/nfl-elo/README.md

 ## Weekly Updates

-This repository is configured with a [GitHub Action](.github/workflows/update_elo.yml) to get the latest data, run the Elo calculations, and save the output Markdown and CSV files.
+This repository is configured with a [GitHub Action](.github/workflows/update_elo.yml) on Tuesdays after the week's games to get the latest data, run the Elo calculations, and save the output Markdown and CSV files.